For SEOs, content strategists, and agencies who need a structured content plan

 The most common questions about the Topical Map Editor.

 Yes.
-The Topical Map Editor is completely free to use.
-No account required.
-Load a JSON file or the built-in starter map, edit it, and export — all in the browser with no server round-trips for the core editing and export features.
+The Topical Map Editor is completely free to use with no account required.
+Load a JSON file or either built-in starter map, edit it in topical or concept mode, and export — all in the browser with no server round-trips for the core editing and export features.

 The editor accepts any JSON with a Nodes/nodes array and an Edges/edges array.
 Both PascalCase (pipeline output) and camelCase (editor export) are supported on import.
-The starter map JSON is available for download as a reference template.
+Set Metadata.MapType to "topical" or "concept" to control which mode opens automatically.
+The starter map JSON files are available as reference templates.

 The editor runs entirely in the browser using D3.js and handles maps up to several hundred nodes comfortably.
-For very large maps (500+ nodes) the Force Graph layout may be slow to settle — switch to Horizontal Tree or Radial Tree for better performance at scale.
-Use Hide Section-Only Nodes to reduce visual clutter when reviewing large maps.
+For very large maps (500+ nodes) the Force Graph layout may be slow to settle — switch to Horizontal Tree, Vertical Tree, or Radial Tree for better performance.
+Use Hide Section-Only Nodes in topical mode to reduce visual clutter when reviewing large maps.

 The Map Editor is for planning — build the architecture before you publish.
 The Drift Analyzer is for monitoring — crawl your site after publishing to see which pages have drifted away from the plan.
 Together they cover the full content authority lifecycle: plan → publish → monitor → fix → re-plan.

-Build your topical authority map before you write a single word
+Build your topical authority map — and your concept map — before you write a single word

-Open the editor, load the starter map, and see how a complete topical authority blueprint looks — in under two minutes.
+Open the editor, load a starter map, and see how a complete topical authority blueprint and entity relationship graph look — in under two minutes.

 Open the Editor